-IB Design Technology is a rigorous, Group IV higher level course that is taught over two years.
+IB Design Technology is a rigorous, Group IV standard level course that is taught over one year.
 DT is designed to teach students how to adapt to the ever-changing world of technology and to approach the solution of real world problems through the application of the Design Cycle Model.
-This course is available to both Diploma Program and Certificate students.
+IB Design Technology SL works with the core components of the class.
+Students will complete a 40 hour selfdirected applied research project that pursues a comprehensive solution to a real world design problem.
+This course is available to both Diploma Program and Certificate students